-7 Important Qualifications to Become President of the United States of America
+8 Important Qualifications to Become President of the United States of America

-Even so, what other qualifications (meaning life experiences) would you like to see a candidate have on his or her resumé to be deemed worthy of consideration for the American presidency?
-What kind of vocational experience is best suited from the office of U.S. President?
+What other qualifications (meaning life experiences) would you like to see a candidate have on his or her résumé to be deemed worthy of consideration for the American presidency?
+What kind of vocational experience is best suited from the job?
 What educational level?
 What kind of volunteer service record (if any)?
-Or previous political experience?
+What about previous political experience?
 Should they have military experience?